smoketurner/uploader/README.md

 git clone https://github.com/smoketurner/uploader.git
 cd uploader
 mvn package
-cd uploader-application
-java -jar target/uploader-application/uploader-application-1.0.0-SNAPSHOT.jar server uploader.yml
+java -jar target/uploader-application-1.0.1-SNAPSHOT.jar server config.yml
 ```

-The Notification service should be listening on port `8888` for upload data and `8080` for API requests, and Dropwizard's administrative interface is available at `/admin` (both of these ports can be changed in the `uploader.yml` configuration file).
+The Uploader service should be listening on port `8443` for upload data and `8080` for API requests, and Dropwizard's administrative interface is available at `/admin` (both of these ports can be changed in the `config.yml` configuration file).

 Support